Medieval History

 Medieval Banner

+The Medieval History strand offers a unique balance of breadth and depth in the study of the medieval history of Britain and Europe.
 Oxford is home to probably the largest community of medieval historians in the world, including scholars whose research interests range from the fourth to the sixteenth century, and from Ireland to Iran.
 The resources for study are equally exceptional, including the largest university library collection of medieval manuscripts, college collections of manuscripts and archives, and the fine holdings of the Ashmolean Museum.
 Many of these are available digitally.
-The MSt is not prescriptive about what topics you choose to study, but instead insists on intellectual rigour and excitement, whatever your choices.
-You will also attend seminars given by leading experts, and have the opportunity to meet medievalists from all over the world.

 Throughout the degree, students work towards a dissertation.
 Recent topics have included: